ScottSyms/mvt-rs-fork/README.md

 CONFIG=/path_to/config_dir             # Directory path for configuration files CACHE=/path_to/cache_dir               # Directory path for cache storage MAPASSETS=/path_to/map_assets_dir      # Directory path for map_assets storage
+# Parquet configuration file should be placed as parquet.json in CONFIG directory
 ```

 Remember the `.env` file has to kept secure and not shared in public repositories.